Please see our wellbeing and safeguarding support page, for support during the closure of the Academy, by clicking here.

 Safeguarding and Child Protection at Bristol Brunel Academy.

-- Having a designated member of staff for Inclusion and Safeguarding; Lou Greatrex who takes responsibility for Child Protection and Safeguarding issues (including; giving advice and support to other staff, staff training so all staff can identify the four main categories of abuse and are aware of our responsibilities in regard to; FGM, forced marriage, the Prevent Agenda and Promoting British Values; linking with children’s services; and working with other organisations).
+- Staff Training so all staff can identify the four main categories of abuse and are aware of our responsibilities in regard to: FGM, Forced Marriage, the Prevent Agenda and Promoting British Values

 We provide outstanding and consistent pastoral care that supports students to be aspirational and ambitious in regards to their future.
 The range of support offered in order to remove barriers to learning illustrates our deliberate focus on each student being able to benefit from excellent teaching and achieve their potential.
 Staff are on hand throughout the school day to educate, support, guide and keep students safe.

-If you have a safeguarding or child protection concern in regard to a student it can be referred to the Child Protection Lead or deputies (Louise Greatrex, Jen Cusack and Colin Clements) Via BBA’s safeguarding email.
-(Term Time Only) email@example.com
+If you have a safeguarding or child protection concern in regard to a student it can be referred to the Child Protection Lead or deputies (Colin Clements, Sarah Fan, Caroline Wheeler) via BBA’s safeguarding email: firstname.lastname@example.org or safeguarding mobile number: 0773 962 4047 (Term Time Only).

 Alternatively you can refer straight to First Response; 0117 9036444.